inciteful-xyz/inciteful-docs/quick-start.md

 You can also click on any of the paper titles to get more information about them, similar to what is presented at the top of the current page.

 ## Similar Papers
 This section uses a [link prediction algorithm](graphs-explained#link-prediction-algorithms) to show you the most similar papers based on who these papers cite.
-If the source paper cites many of the same papers that another paper does, then they are considered similar.
+If the `seed paper` cites many of the same papers that another paper does, then they are considered similar.

 ![Similar Papers](assets/images/qs-similar.png)

 The effect of similar papers is the inverse of important papers.
-Since papers which are published after the source paper have a better chance of citing the same papers, these papers tend to be more recent papers in the field.
+Since papers which are published after the `seed paper` have a better chance of citing the same papers, these papers tend to be more recent papers in the field.

 ## Other Data
 Under the `Similar Papers` section we have the `Other Data` section.
 This section is used to highlight other interesting information about the graph.
 Such as most important authors, institutions, and journals.
 It helps to get an idea of where the work in this space is being done, by whom, and in what journals.